 Giangi’s Kitchen provides nutritional information, but these figures should be considered estimates, as a registered dietician does not calculate them.

-- Course: Dinners, Pork, Sunday Night Dinner
+- Course: Pork, Dinners, Sunday Night Dinner

 - Cuisine: International